midtown-ai/glossary/glossary/a.md

 # Autoregressive Model
 # AR Model

+ ~ a stream of token (and prediction based on the stream)

+ ~ language = stream of token but DNA and (protein and non-protein / organic and non-organic) molecules are also stream of token

  Goal is to predict a future token (word) given either the past tokens or the future tokens but not both.
 (If both --> auto-encoding).
 Autoregressive models such as [decoders] are iterative and reused their temporary, incomplete output to generate the next, more complete output.
 Iterations stop when encoder input is exhausted (?).
 Well-known autoregressive models/use-cases are:
   * Predicting next work in a sentence (auto-complete)